Modulational instability of periodic standing waves in the derivative NLS equation: Modulational instability of periodic waves

-where $w_1 \neq \bar w_2$ if $\Lambda \notin \mathbb{R}$.
 Our goal is to find the admissible values of $\Lambda$ for which $w_1$ and $w_2$ are bounded functions of $x$ on $\mathbb{R}$.
-By the Floquet-Bloch theory, the admissible values of $\Lambda$ form continuous spectral bands on the complex $\Lambda$-plane \cite{Gardner}.
-We give the following definition of spectral and modulational instability of the standing wave.
+By Floquet's theorem \cite{Kuchment}, the admissible values of $\Lambda$ form continuous spectral bands on the complex $\Lambda$-plane.
+The union of all admissible values of $\Lambda$ is referred to as the Floquet spectrum for the spectral problem (\ref{dnls-spectral}).